and like Bourbaki

 Bound variables (they appear in declaration) have special meaning.

-We cannot do two things with them:
+We cannot do three things with them:

 Replace the bound variable with Lit or Symtree.

 This prevents us, for example, from deducing

 (λ (succ : ℕ) (succ (succ succ)))(this is obviosly meaningless) from